pournasserian/agent-framework-sample/readme.md

 ### Agent 14 - Middleware
 This agent demonstrates the use of middleware for logging, function overriding, and content redaction to enforce safety and custom behaviors.

+### Agent 15 - Declartive Agent
+This agent is configured using a YAML definition that includes an output schema.
+It defines a declarative agent that returns its response in a JSON format.